DAILY DISCIPLINE #53

 Day 26- The Apostle Peter was a man like Jacob with tremendous natural abilities and energies.
 What was Christ's response to Peter when he stood up to defend the Lord?

 Day 27- Especially in this century, women and men alike are taught to be assertive and to stand for their rights.
 Yet, what is Christ's command to those who will love and follow Him?

 Day 28- From Genesis 37 and on Jacob more or less retires into the background.
 Prior to this, he was always active, always on-the-go, always with a project, always driven as though he had an engine that wouldn't stop.

 Day 29- When Jacob reached Hebron he retired.
 Sometimes he comes forward to speak or act but only on occasion.
 His character is now quiet and shines with a true loveliness.

-Day 30- "Isaac, (Jacob's father) is a type of Christ; but Jacob is a type of the natural man.
-So Jacob must stop his incessant driving.
-The Isaac side, the spiritual strength, must go on, but the natural strength must come to a halt.
+Day 30- "Isaac, (Jacob's father) is a type of Christ; but Jacob is a type of the natural man and must stop his incessant driving.
+The Isaac side of him -- the spiritual strength --must go on, but the natural strength must come to a halt.
 Now Jacob is in the background; there is no other place suitable for him.
 The movement of the flesh has to cease when God has dealt with it." --Watchman Nee